cperrault14/Python-Challenge/README.md

     PyBank Project:

-    In this project, an election dataset in csv format was opened and read from a local directory.
+    In this project, a budget dataset in csv format was opened and read from a local directory.
 The csv file was parsed through to access information and calculate several things such as:

     a.
 The total number of months included in the dataset